njordhov/react-blockstack/README.md

 const { userSession } = initBlockstack({appConfig})
 ````

-The return value from initBlockstack is ignorable as userSession is available from the provided react hook.
+Note that it is typically preferable to get `userSession` from the `useBlockstack` hook,
+ignoring the return value from `initBlockstack`.

 ## React Hook for Function Components